numpy/numpy.org/NA-overview.rst

 .. _alterNEP: https://gist.github.com/1056379

-Another option would be to define an aligned array container that holds multiple arrays and that can be used to pass them around together.
+Another option would be to define a minimalist aligned array container that holds multiple arrays and that can be used to pass them around together.
 It would support indexing (to help with the common problem of wanting to subset several arrays together without their becoming unaligned), but all arithmetic etc. would be done by accessing the underlying arrays directly via attributes.
 The "prior art" discussion above suggests that something like this holding a .data and a .mask array might actually be solve a number of people's problems without requiring any major architectural changes to numpy.
 This is similar to a structured array, but with each field in a separately stored array instead of packed together.

 Several people have suggested that there should be a single system that has multiple missing values that each have different semantics,